Energyxxer/Commodore/README.md

 # Commodore
-A library for the dynamic and optimized generation of commands through a Java interface
+A library for the dynamic and optimized generation of commands through a Java interface.